joshmcarthur/clippy/README.md

 ## Processing steps

-The processing pipeline is comparatively simple:
+The processing pipeline is pretty simple:

 1. Audio is extracted from the video (or copied as-is if an audio file is provided)